canjs/can-define/docs/value.md

 p.name = "Ramiya" // logs name changed 2 times
 ```

 If the property defined by `value` is unbound, the `value` function will be called each time.
-Use `resolve` synchronously
+Use `prop.resolve` synchronously
 to provide a value.

 [can-define.types.type], [can-define.types.default], [can-define.types.get], and [can-define.types.set] behaviors are ignored when `value` is present.